 Is MVC Dead?
 I don't think so!

-If we just consider validation logic for a moment, I knew I wanted to reuse all the validation logic that was written in C#; but of course that can’t run in the browser.
-And I didn’t want to have just server side validation logic.
+If we just consider validation logic for a moment, I knew I wanted to reuse all the validation logic that was written in C#; but, of course, that can’t run in the browser.
+And I didn’t want to have just server-side validation logic.
 I wanted to make sure that as much validation logic as possible (or that made sense) was delivered to the client.
-In looking at how I handled this in WPF, I created intelligent WPF UI control wrappers that worked with attributes in the entity.
-So I decided to try this same technique out in the web world.
+In the WPF framework I created intelligent WPF UI control wrappers that worked with attributes in the entity.
+So, I decided to try this same technique out in the Web world.
 My first step was to refactor the C# attributes to inherit and extend the MVC data annotations attributes.
-This allowed me to tap into some of the development that Microsoft already did.
-You can read more about data annotation attributes here
+This allowed me to tap into some of the development that Microsoft already did with data annotation attributes.

 Is MVC dead?
 I don’t think so.